 LPN Training: LPN training combines both classroom instruction and hands-on clinical experience.
 Students take essential nursing classes to build a foundation of knowledge and skills including taking vital signs, administering medications, and providing basic patient care.
 Training programs often include supervised clinical rotations in various healthcare settings.

 RN Training: RN training is a little more rigorous due to being a more advanced nursing credential than LPNs.
 The training for RNs encompasses both classroom learning and extensive clinical practice.
 RNs receive training in critical care, advanced patient assessment, and specialized nursing practices.
-The clinical experience for RNs often includes rotations in diverse medical fie3lds, providing a well-rounded education.
+The clinical experience for RNs often includes rotations in diverse medical fields, providing a well-rounded education.

 LPN vs RN Job Duties